lavodky/rs-union-sense/privacy.md

 private: true
 no_meta: true
 sitemap: false
-title: Privacy policy
+title: Privacidade policy
 ---

-This is an example of a privacy policy document.
-You can replace this with your own privacy policy.
+This is an example of a Privacidade policy document.
+You can replace this with your own Privacidade policy.

 ## Information we collect